What is Supported Decision-Making?

 - helping others more.

-Based on the review, the evaluation concluded SDM is a viable means to provide people with I/DD and other disabilities customized decision-making assistance so they can keep their decision-making rights.
+Based on the review, the evaluation concluded Supported Decision-Making is a viable means to provide people with I/DD and other disabilities customized decision-making assistance so they can keep their decision-making rights.
 The review also found that SDM has a positive impact on participants’ self-respect, gives them a voice in decisions about their lives, and can reduce society’s use of guardianship.

 Consider, for example, one participant’s decision to take anti-psychotic medication to address hallucinations triggered by her recent recounting of abuse suffered during five decades of institutionalization.
 The state agency questioned her ability to give consent to medication due in part to a recent diagnosis of dementia.
 In response, the local pharmacist sat down with her and her supporter and reviewed the pros and cons of the particular medication, and the woman made her own decision.
 Quite simply, the pharmacist took the time to listen to the individual.